lars-t-hansen/flatjs/SPEC.md

 C.CLSID for the type ID for the type.

 C.BASE for the base type of R, or null.

+C.prototype is an instance of the function object designating the base type, if there is a base type, otherwise an Object.

 #### Global function properties